Ikit24/Web_scraper/README.md

 Features:

-Concurrent web scraping of multiple stock tickers
+Concurrent web scraping for stock tickers

 Extracts key stock information:

-Company Name
-Current Price
-Price Change
-Trading Volume
-P/E Ratio
+Fundamentals
+Quarterly results
+Balance sheet information
+Cash flow information

+Disclaimer: The data of the website is outdated but I couldn't find a site which allows scraping.

 Saves data to an Excel spreadsheet
-Asynchronous processing for improved performance